 By Jim Ferri

-When I first visited Bergen, Norway many years ago, I arrived in my camper after driving across the mountains from Oslo.
+When I first visited Bergen many years ago, I arrived in my camper after driving across the mountains from Oslo.
 I found then that if you’re in Scandinavia, Bergen, Norway is well worth a visit.
 And it doesn’t have to be terribly expensive – you can do it on on budget without starving yourself.

-I also stayed in a hotel, not a campground, which was close to the city’s famous harbor.
+I also stayed in a hotel, not a campground, close to the city’s famous harbor.
 The hotel was the Augustine, which was near the harbor and quite comfortable.
 And on this trip I dined in more restaurants in Bergen than I did on my maiden trip.

 Things to Do in Bergen, Norway